xunit/xunit/site/docs/query-filter-language.md

 `/<assemblyFilter>/<namespaceFilter>/<classFilter>/<methodFilter>`

 The four segments represent the four parts of a fully qualified test method in an assembly.
-For the purposes of illustration, let's assume a test method of `MyTests.MyNamespace.MySubNamespace.MyClass+MySubClass.MyTestMethod` that lives in `C:\Dev\MyProjects\Tests\bin\Debug\net8.0\MyTests.dll`:
+For the purposes of illustration, let's assume a test method of `MyNamespace.MySubNamespace.MyClass+MySubClass.MyTestMethod` that lives in `C:\Dev\MyProjects\Tests\bin\Debug\net8.0\MyTests.dll`:

 - `assemblyFilter` is matched against the test assembly name (i.e., `MyTests`)
-- `namespaceFilter` is matched against the namespace of the test (i.e., `MyTests.MyNamespace.MySubNamespace`)
+- `namespaceFilter` is matched against the namespace of the test (i.e., `MyNamespace.MySubNamespace`)
-- `classFilter` is matched against the simple name of the test class (i.e., `MySubClass`)
+- `classFilter` is matched against the name of the test class (i.e., `MyClass+MySubClass`)
 - `methodFilter` is matched against the name of the test method (i.e., `MyTestMethod`)

 > Example:
 >
-> `/MyAssembly/MyTests.MyNamespace.MySubNamespace/MySubClass/MyTestMethod` will match the example test method above.
+> `/MyTests/MyNamespace.MySubNamespace/MyClass+MySubClass/MyTestMethod` will match the example test method above.

 ### Use a wildcard in a segment to indicate a "match all"